Matt LaPorta

 Matthew Vincent LaPorta (born January 8, 1985) is an American former professional baseball first baseman and left fielder who played for the Cleveland Indians of Major League Baseball (MLB) from 2009 to 2012.
 LaPorta played college baseball for the University of Florida.

-Early years
+Early life

 LaPorta was born in Port Charlotte, Florida.
 He attended Charlotte High School after transferring from Port Charlotte High School.
 He played fullback on his freshman football team for the PCHS Pirates.

 College career

-LaPorta was originally drafted by the Chicago Cubs in the 14th round of the 2003 MLB Draft, but instead accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Pat McMahon's Florida Gators baseball team from 2004 to 2007.
+LaPorta was originally drafted by the Chicago Cubs in the 14th round of the 2003 MLB draft, but instead accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Pat McMahon's Florida Gators baseball team from 2004 to 2007.
 In 2004, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, returned to the league in 2006 to play for the Brewster Whitecaps, and was named a league all-star both seasons.